bluecatlabs/gateway-workflows/Community/service_point_watcher/README.md

-Click *DOWNDLOAD .JSON FILE* and save the JSON file to a directory of your choosing.
+Click *DOWNLOAD .JSON FILE* and save the JSON file to a directory of your choosing.

 ## Usage